Repair An Outdoor Light Fixture

 FINISHED REPAIR OF AN OUTDOOR LIGHT

-The completed repair and replacement of an outdoor light fixture
+The completed repair and replacement of an outdoor fixture

-The completed repair and replacement of an outdoor light fixture
+The completed repair and replacement of an outdoor fixture

 The #8141DBL siding box keeps the light fixture level and helps to prevent it from indenting the vinyl siding.

-The completed repair and replacement of the electrical box and outdoor light fixture
+The completed repair and replacement of the electrical box and outside lighting.

-The completed repair and replacement of the electrical box and outdoor light fixture
+The completed repair and replacement of the electrical box and outside lighting.

-The siding box used to repair an outdoor light fixture here is made by Arlington Industries and their entire line of siding boxes can be seen by clicking on this link.
+The siding box used to repair an outdoor light fixture here is made by Arlington Industries.

 Click here to see another example of an exterior light fixture wiring repair where I had to pull in new wiring.